 Two Stage Delivery

-This second stage will implement research results obtained in Stage 1.
-The Wagyu Genetic Analysis will be customised using new Wagyu genetic parameters (heritability’s and trait correlations, and the new research carcass EBVs moved into Wagyu BREEDPLAN production.
-Also the genomically enhanced EBVs and the single step genomic BREEDPLAN analysis produced in Stage 1 will be incorporated in the production Wagyu BREEDPLAN analysis.
-Predictive genomic performance tests will be developed and commercialised for breeding and commercial feedlot slaughter animals.
-A new Business Model will be developed to enable collection of the large numbers of genomic and phenotypic records needed to build and maintain the accuracy of the genomically enhanced EBVs.
-Promising young sires will be identified annually and their widespread use encouraged across Wagyu breeding herds supplying performance data, reducing generation interval and further increasing genetic gain.
+The Wagyu Genetic Analysis based on the results of Stage 1 were customised using genetic parameters, heritability and trait correlations, and the EBVs in Wagyu BREEDPLAN.
+Predictive genomic performance tests were developed and commercialised for breeding and commercial feedlot slaughter animals along with BreedObject $Indexes.
+Promising young sires will be identified and their widespread use encouraged across Wagyu breeding herds supplying performance data, reducing generation interval and further increasing genetic gain.

 Sire & Dam Research EBV Lists

 To review the most recent Wagyu Breeding Guide Sire and Dam EBV lists, go to: Forms and Guides